 shall be guilty of an offence, and liable, on summary conviction, to a penalty of not exceeding $200.

-[Section 6 amended by No. 113 of 1965 s.
+[Section 6 amended: No. 113 of 1965 s.
 8(1).]

 7. Implied clauses in bills of lading

 (1) In every bill of lading with respect to goods a warranty shall be implied that the ship shall be, at the beginning of the voyage, seaworthy in all respects and properly manned, equipped, and supplied.